robertopauletto/javascript/README.md

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
   - [10.2](#modules--no-wildcard) Do not use wildcard imports.

-    > Why?
+    > Perchè?
 This makes sure you have a single default export.

     ```javascript
-    // bad
+    // male
     import * as AirbnbStyleGuide from './AirbnbStyleGuide';

-    // good
+    // bene
     import AirbnbStyleGuide from './AirbnbStyleGuide';
     ```

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>
   - [10.3](#modules--no-export-from-import) And do not export directly from an import.

-    > Why?
+    > Perchè?
 Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.

     ```javascript
-    // bad
+    // male
     // filename es6.js
     export { es6 as default } from './AirbnbStyleGuide';

-    // good
+    // bene
     // filename es6.js
     import { es6 } from './AirbnbStyleGuide';
     export default es6;